 ACCESS & LOCATION:

-The camp is situated in a remote part of the Selinda Reserve, along the banks of the reserve’s spillway.
+The camp is situated in a remote part of the Selinda Reserve, along the banks of the reserve’s spillway. which is often a dry riverbed, but flows and links the Okavango to the Linyanti wetlands in periods of high flood.
 It can be accessed via flight from Maun (45 minutes) or Kasane (50 minutes), followed by 45–50 minutes’ game drive road transfer.
 The site is beautiful, featuring massive mangosteen and jackalberry trees.

 Guest accommodation consists of just four tents.
 Three sleep a maximum of two adults, and one is suitable for a family or group of four persons.
 All tents are Meru style – an outer layer of canvas extends over the inner layer to form a covered veranda.
 The veranda is set with a small table and classic campaign chairs, so you can relax and enjoy your views over the stunning spillway!
 On entering a standard tent, you’ll find a double bed or twin beds, bedside tables and lighting, end-of-bed seating, a writing desk and chair, an antique fan, and snug rugs on the canvas flooring.
 Behind canvas flaps halfway through the tent, there’s a washroom area, with storage furniture, twin copper washbasins with mirrors over, and a full-length mirror too.
 Finally, at the back of the tent, there’s the open-air shower room, which includes a separate toilet.
 The family or group tent benefits from an additional bedroom, and all accommodation has a distinctive explorers style!